Develop custom Excel task panes and action panes for

 The Advanced Exel Task Pane provides a simple infrastructure that allows implementing the wait-a-little schema: the ADXPostMessage method and the ADXPostMessageReceived event.

-The sample Excel task pane project below is written in VB.NET, but you can also write your projects in C#, C++ and RO Chrome in the same way.
-The first three steps of creating this sample task pane for Excel are the same as the first three steps described in a sample Office COM add-in.
-Please perform them first.
+The sample Excel task pane project below is written in VB.NET, but you can also write your projects in C# and C++ in the same way.
+In the very first step you create an Excel add-in project as shown in a sample Office COM add-in.
+Now, let's create an advanced task pane for Excel 2000 - 2019.

 1. Adding the Excel Task Panes manager